 Your university may ask for additional documents such as a student visa (from the Swiss Embassy or Consulate).
 Hence, plan the student visa application early on as this may take 2-3 months.
-Other documents you might need and want to plan to acquire beforehand are a copy of your Bachelor’s Degree Diploma and your Transcripts of Records (and if necessary their certified translations).
-Each university may also want to verify or reject the authenticity of degrees, documents and/or translations
+Other documents you might need and want to plan to acquire beforehand (apart from those submitted with your application to GlobalP3HS) are a copy of your Bachelor’s Degree Diploma and your Transcripts of Records (and if necessary their certified translations).
+Each university may also want to verify or reject the authenticity of degrees, documents and/or translations.

 Once accomplished STEP 4, candidates move into STEP 5.
-Candidates who fail approval of Step 4 will be informed by the university they have applied to.
-They may re-submit a new application by the deadline of the next call, if any.
+Candidates who fail approval of STEP 4 will be informed by the university they have applied to.

-Grant and Research Declaration signed – Funding starts
+Grant and Researcher Declaration signed – Funding starts

 In this step, the following two documents need to be signed as last formal criteria so that funding of your PhD can commence:

 The Grant Declaration is a contract between the recruitment institution and SSPH+.
 This agreement lies in the responsibility of your supervisor and s/he will be informed by the GlobalP3HS program manager in due time about this step.
 The start of the GlobalP3HS stipend cannot be earlier than the month the Grant Declaration has been signed.
 It defines all responsibilities of the recruitment institution for hosting a GlobalP3HS student.